-This retreat is full with a waitlist of over 70 people.
-To be added to the list, submit a registration and deposit.
+This retreat is full with a waitlist of over 20 people.
+Please consider choosing another retreat.

 All scholarship funds have been awarded.